 2022 Explanations for Inequality and Partisan Polarization in the U.S., 1980-2020.
 Elizabeth Suhay, Mark Tenenbaum, and Austin Bartola.
 The Forum: A Journal of Applied Research in Contemporary Politics 20(1): 5-36.

 2021 Gender Attitudes and Candidate Preferences in the 2016 US Presidential Primary and General Election.
 Meri Long, Ryan Dawe, and Elizabeth Suhay.
 Politics & Gender.
 Published version

-Forthcoming Ideology of Affluence: Explanations for Inequality and Political Attitudes among Rich Americans.
+2021 Ideology of Affluence: Rich Americans' Explanations for Inequality and Attitudes toward Redistribution.
 Elizabeth Suhay, Marko Klasnja, and Gonzalo Rivero.
-The Journal of Politics.
+The Journal of Politics 83(1): 367-380.

 2019 Student-Run Exit Polls 101.
 Sarah Croco, Elizabeth Suhay, Rachel Blum, Lilliana Mason, Hans Noel, Jonathan Ladd, and Michael Bailey.
 PS: Political Science and Politics 52(2): 361-366.